William Whetstone

-Rear-Admiral Sir William Whetstone (died 1711) was a Royal Navy officer who served during the War of the Spanish Succession.
+Rear-Admiral of the Blue Sir William Whetstone (died 1711) was a Royal Navy officer who served in the War of the Spanish Succession.

 Family and early life

 Whetstone appears to have been born into a naval family, his father John Whetstone had probably been a naval officer.
 William established himself in Bristol, becoming a member of Bristol corporation and commanding a merchant ship, the Mary of Bristol, with which he carried out trading with Virginia and Barbados.
 His trading appears to have been in a wide variety of goods, including serge.

 He appears to have married a woman named Sarah by 1677, and that year he took an apprenticeship that would last until 1684.
 This marriage produced two sons and two daughters, his eldest daughter, also named Sarah, married the naval officer Woodes Rogers.
 William's first wife died in 1698 and was buried in the church of St Nicholas's, Bristol, on 19 October 1698.